MPEG transport stream: Packet

-Packet identifier (PID)

-Each table or elementary stream in a transport stream is identified by a 13-bit packet identifier (PID).
-A demultiplexer extracts elementary streams from the transport stream in part by looking for packets identified by the same PID.
-In most applications, time-division multiplexing will be used to decide how often a particular PID appears in the transport stream.

 Programs

 Transport stream has a concept of programs.
 Every program is described by a program map table (PMT).
 The elementary streams associated with that program have PIDs listed in the PMT.
 Another PID is associated with the PMT itself.
 For instance, a transport stream used in digital television might contain three programs, to represent three television channels.
 Suppose each channel consists of one video stream, one or two audio streams, and any necessary metadata.
 A receiver wishing to decode one of the three channels merely has to decode the payloads of each PID associated with its program.
 It can discard the contents of all other PIDs.
 A transport stream with more than one program is referred to as a multi-program transport stream (MPTS).
 A single program transport stream is referred to as a single-program transport stream (SPTS).

 Program specific information

 There are 4 program specific information (PSI) tables: program association (PAT), program map (PMT), conditional access (CAT), and network information (NIT).
 The MPEG-2 specification does not specify the format of the CAT and NIT.